As an Amazon Associate I earn from qualifying purchases.

 •natural peanut butter or almond butter

-•pasteurized egg whites
+•pasteurized liquid egg whites

 •ground flaxseed